2012 Summer Olympics opening ceremony: Pandemonium (21:09–21:25)

 This section encapsulated British economic and social development from rural economy through the Industrial Revolution to the 1960s.

 Proceedings were suddenly interrupted by a loud shout, recorded by volunteers during the rehearsals, followed by drumming (the pre-recorded drumming amplified by 965 cast members drumming on inverted household buckets and bins), led by Evelyn Glennie.
 The three-tonne oak tree on top of the Glastonbury Tor lifted, and industrial workers emerged from both the Tor's brightly lit interior and the entrances to the stadium, to swell the cast to a total of 2,500 volunteers.
 So began what Boyle had called the "biggest scene change in theatre history" and something he had been advised against attempting.
 Underworld's "And I Will Kiss" began to play, as the cast rolled away the grass and other rural props.

 Seven smoking chimney stacks with accompanying steeplejacks rose from the ground, along with other industrial machinery: five beam engines, six looms, a crucible and a water wheel (one of the few items left from the rural scene).
 Boyle said that this section celebrated the "tremendous potential" afforded by the advancements of the Victorian era.
-It also included a minute's silence in remembrance of the loss of life of both World Wars, featuring British 'Tommies' and shots of poppies, during which the names of the Accrington Pals were shown on the stadium screens.
+It also included a minute's silence in remembrance of the loss of life of both world wars, featuring British "Tommies" and shots of poppies, during which the names of the Accrington Pals were shown on the stadium screens.
 Unprompted, members of the audience stood in respect during this segment.

-Volunteers paraded around the stadium representing some of the groups that had changed the face of Britain: the woman's suffrage movement, the Jarrow Crusade, the first Caribbean immigrants arriving in 1948 on board the Empire Windrush, a 1970s DJ float, the Nostalgia Steel Band, and The Beatles as they appeared on the cover of Sgt.
+Volunteers paraded around the stadium representing some of the groups that had changed the face of Britain: the woman's suffrage movement, the Jarrow Crusade, the first Caribbean immigrants arriving in 1948 on board the Empire Windrush, a 1970s DJ float, the Nostalgia Steel Band, and the Beatles as they appeared on the cover of Sgt.
 Pepper's Lonely Hearts Club Band.
 Also included were real-life Chelsea Pensioners, the Grimethorpe Colliery Band, and a group of Pearly Kings and Queens.

 Workers began casting an iron ring.
 As the noise level and tension built, driven by the relentless rhythm of the music and the drumming, participants mimed repetitive mechanical movements associated with industrial processes such as weaving.
-Four glowing orange rings gradually began to be carried high above the stadium toward its centre on overhead wires, and then the ring seemingly being cast and forged in the arena began to lift.
+Four glowing orange rings gradually began to be carried high above the stadium toward its centre on overhead wires, and then the ring seemingly being cast and forged in the arena began to rise.
 The five rings converged, still glowing and accompanied by steam and firework effects to give the impression that they were of hot metal.
 When the five rings formed the Olympic symbol above the stadium, they ignited and rained fire in silver and gold.
 The image of the Olympic rings in flame became the iconic image of the ceremony, reproduced in newspapers and web stories around the world.